koenighotze/koenighotze.github.io/_posts/2017-04-24-getting-started.markdown

 ## Setup github

 Create a new repository following the convention `<USERNAME>.github.io` as the repository name.
-E.g. in my case this is the repository available at [https://github.com/koenighotze/koenighotze.github.io].
+E.g. in my case, this is the repository available at [https://github.com/koenighotze/koenighotze.github.io].
-As this a so called organization site, every push to the `master` branch will be published to the site itself.
+Like this, a so-called organization site, every push to the `master` branch will be published to the site itself.

 ## Setup local Jekyll

-Jekyll is used to both create the online presence and to create a local preview of the site.
+Jekyll is used to both create an online presence and to create a local preview of the site.
 See below for rendering locally.

 The installation is explained at [Github's Jekyll Tutorial](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).